zozofawn/discord-themes/README.md

 # ZozoFawn's Custom Discord Themes (Patched for 12/16/2025)
 ### Introduction:
 Here is a collection of themes I wrote to improve your Discord experience by removing intrusive customization elements.
-These themes are designed to give you a cleaner, more vanilla look while not breaking the functionality of Discord.
+These themes are designed to give you a cleaner, more vanilla look while not breaking the functionality of Discord. ⚠️ These themes are only tested and verified working for dark mode, I don't use light mode or develop with it in mind.
 ### Available Themes:
 **CustomBeGone** - A theme that aims to remove intrusive customization elements from users' profiles, providing a more vanilla Discord experience.
 You can choose to disable:
 - Avatar & Profile Decorations